FOREX-Euro, high-yield currencies gain on Franco-German pledge

 By Anirban Nag

-by the end of the month to rescue the region from a sovereign
+comprehensive plan by the end of the month to rescue the region

 However, analysts said the rebound could run out of steam if